SmKou/node/README.md

 By: Stella Marie

-Template repo for Node.js project with Webpack, ESLint, Babel, and Jest.
+Template repo for Node.js project with Webpack, ESLint, Babel, Jest, and TypeScript.

 View on [Github Pages](https://username.github.io/repo-name/)